Get the Social Security Disability Help You Need

 When a request for reconsideration is denied, applicants can still appeal the denial.
 The next step is to request a hearing with an administrative law judge (ALJ) within 60 days of the denial of reconsideration.
 Generally speaking, ALJs grant benefits to approximately half of the applicants who make it this far in the appeals process.
 When they do not, applicants can request that the Appeals Council review their case.
 The Appeals Council randomly selects cases for review and has the authority to grant, deny, or dismiss a request for review.
 The Appeals Council is not likely to grant benefits to those that have been denied, particularly if they cannot find error with the ALJ’s decision.
 The chances of winning at this stage are only 2% to 3%.

 When all other methods have been exhausted and benefits have still been denied, applicants can file a lawsuit in a U.S. district court.
 While there will not be a jury present in the courtroom, applicants are strongly advised to hire a lawyer if they have not already done so.
-An attorney can ensure all paperwork is filed properly, explain the process to the applicant, and give them the best chance of success.
+A social security attorney in Wilmington can ensure all paperwork is filed properly, explain the process to the applicant, and give them the best chance of success.

-What Qualifies You for Disability In North Carolina?
+What Qualifies You for Social Security Disability In Wilmington?

 There are many medical conditions that can qualify an individual for social security disability benefits as outlined in Social Security’s Blue Book.
 In addition to meeting the medical requirements outlined in this book, an applicant must also provide medical evidence from acceptable sources that prove that they are impaired.
-To learn more about applying for disability benefits and to get an attorney on your side, call our firm today.
+To learn more about applying for disability benefits and to get a social security attorney from Wilmington on your side, call our firm today.

 Pella Windows Class Action Case $25.7 Million